Mael-zys/InterPose/README.md

-# (3DV 2026) InterPose: Learning to Generate Human-Object Interactions from Large-Scale Web Videos (arXiv 2025)
+# (3DV 2026) InterPose: Learning to Generate Human-Object Interactions from Large-Scale Web Videos
 This is the official implementation for paper: "InterPose: Learning to Generate Human-Object Interactions from Large-Scale Web Videos".